ecarlson94/dotfiles/README.md

 See [meta/configs/](./meta/configs) for available configurations

 _*Note:*_ Any configuration can be run as sudo by adding `-sudo` to the end of it when invoking the install script.
+*DO NOT* run the script as a sudoer.

 ### Post-Installation
 You can run the above installation commands safely multiple times, if you think that helps with better installation.